Skip to main content Skip to footer

 Food Insecurity

 When families cannot afford to buy the food they want and need to maintain good health, they are food insecure.
 Food insecurity is a sign of poverty.
-Poverty keeps people from meeting their basic needs such as housing, food, clothing, and education.
+Poverty keeps people from meeting their basic needs.

-In 2020, based on the low-income measure, after tax (LIM-AT), 8.7% of Northumberland households, 10.2% of Kawartha Lakes households, and 12.9% of Haliburton households, were considered low-income and struggled to pay for rent, bills and healthy food.
+In 2020, based on the low-income measure, after tax (LIM-AT), 8.7% of Northumberland households, 10.2% of Kawartha Lakes households, and 12.9% of Haliburton households live in low-income.
+These families may struggle to buy food, pay for rent and other basic needs.

 Monitoring Food Insecurity in the HKPR District Area